waldsterbenn/ai-investment-frontend/frontend/README.md

 ### Compile and Hot-Reload for Development

 On every cold start node must be installed via fnm.
-Run the start script.
+Run the start script for easy use.

 ```sh
 ./start_node.ps1